indigo-astronomy/indigo/indigo_docs/GUIDING_PI_CONTROLLER_TUNING.md

 ![](GUIDING_PI_CONTROLLER_TUNING/4.ok_response.png)

+**NB:** After the tuning is complete, if the graph during the guiding looks scattered and rough you may need to reduce **Proportional aggressivity** a but.
+If it drifts in one direction you may need to increase it.

 With this the Proportional controller tuning is complete.
 And it is safe to stop here.
-It will perform excellent for most of the cases.
+It will perform quite well for most of the cases.

 ## Tuning the Drift Controller (PI controller)
 PI controller is needed in rare cases when there is are significant systematic errors like periodic error (PE) or significant drift due to a bad polar alignment that can not be compensated by the *P-only* controller.
 If the issue is bad polar alignment it is strongly advised to invest time in better alignment.
 In case of a periodic error it usually manifests when long guiding cycles of more than 10 seconds are used.
 In most of the cases this can be fixed by reducing the cycle to 2-3 seconds.